rmendels/xtractomatic/README.md

 devtools::install_github("rmendels/xtractomatic", build_vignettes = TRUE)
 ```

-The Vignette requires the following packages:
+The Vignette examples require the following packages and will not build if they are not installed:

 - `ggplot2`
 - `ggfortify`